carloscastilla - Fotolia

-Governance, risk and compliance-related "residual risks" are risks left over after an organization applies security
+Governance, risk and compliance-related residual risks are risk factors left over after an organization applies...

-controls to ensure compliance with laws and regulations.
-It's important to remember that these residual risks might be acceptable with regard to one regulation, but not others.
+security controls to ensure compliance with laws and regulations.
+It's important to remember that these residual risks might be acceptable with regard to one regulation but not others.

 Residual risks might eventually become more tolerable due to changes in compliance data requirements and/or risk management methodologies.
 For example, security controls to offset risk may become more cost-effective and/or technologically advanced as risk assessments evolve, thereby lowering the threat level.

 Organizations can best determine residual risks after undertaking the following risk mitigation efforts: